broadwayinc/skapi-tutorial/README.md

 - AI Image Generator
   - Generate images using AI with given text
-  - Making a request to OpenAI API with client secret key
+  - Making a request to 3rd party API with client secret key